 “Teaching is a calling to serve and do what’s best for kids.”

 “It is important to have a calling to serve and do what’s best for kids.”

 10. At the same time, you’ll get to reach out to society.

 Teaching is more than just receiving a paycheck.
 It’s a satisfying career knowing that you’ll get the honor to make a difference in students’ lives.
 You’re interacting with students and community members from all walks of life, therefore, you’ll get a better understanding of current society and activate the creativity in you.

 “Right now, the most important reason to become a teacher is the opportunity to nurture the critical, curious and courageous minds we will need to navigate our way through complex futures.”

 “A teacher gives an opportunity to nurture the critical, curious, and courageous minds.”

 11. You’ll have more than just a job.

-Most of the time, teachers enjoy great summer vacation, not to mention holiday breaks and spring vacations.
-If you’re a teacher with kids, this is a great advantage since you’ll get to spend quality time with them since they’ll be in vacation too.
+Most of the time, teachers enjoy a great summer vacation, not to mention holiday breaks and spring vacations.
+If you’re a teacher with kids, this is a great advantage since you’ll get to spend quality time with them since they’ll be on vacation too.
 Alternatively, you’ll get extra time to work as a summer school teacher.
 You can also travel or pursue things that you enjoy doing.

 The single most important reason to become a teacher is to help students become critical and creative thinkers, as well as life-long learners.
 With the influx of technology into PreK-12 education, there is no more exciting time to develop problem and project based units of study that allow students to use their reasoning, digital literacy, and creative skill sets to showcase their learning!“